-Southern Rural Fire want to make fire available to people to use as a land management tool.
+Southern Fire and Emergency New Zealand want to make fire available to people to use as a land management tool.

-Below is a list of different burning activities and the burning conditions you can burn in during different fire seasons.
+A list of different burning activities and the burning conditions for your zone can be found here.

-If you are unable to meet the specific burning conditions listed you can ring Southern Rural Fire for advice.
+If you are unable to meet the specific burning conditions listed you can ring Southern Fire and Emergency New Zealand for advice.